Olympic Legacy Park: Stadium

+Canon Medical Arena

 Advanced Wellbeing Research Centre

 Sheffield Hallam University's Advanced Wellbeing Research Centre (AWRC).

 UTC Sheffield Olympic Legacy Park campus

 University Technical College (UTC) Sheffield Olympic Legacy Park, part of the UTC Sheffield Academy Trust, is a college for 13- to 19-year-olds, specialising in Health Sciences, Sport Science and Computing.
 Students can start in Y9, Y10 or Y12 to study a combination of GCSEs/A Levels and a technical specialism (OCR Cambridge Technicals and Nationals).